8 Amazon Keyword Tips for Increased Rankings and Conversions in 2022

 Generate a list of generic keywords, like “ball” or “bottle,” and think about how your audience would expand on them when searching.
 Maybe they search for a “blue exercise ball” or an “insulated water bottle.”

 This will help you generate keywords that are tailored to how your audience would search for your products.
-It’s a good starting point to find relevant keywords.
+It’s a good starting point to find relevant keywords and define your Amazon search terms optimization tasks.

 2. Use Amazon-specific keyword tools